Seniors and the Gig Economy16 minute read

 Lack of Money in Retirement

 As unfortunate as it is, some seniors simply can’t afford to retire.
 They may not have a pension or retirement account built up for varying reasons.
 Or they may have had money saved up, but much of it washed away in varying stock market crashes over the years, most recently during the Great Recession of the late 2000s.
-A 2017 survey revealed that almost one-third of seniors have no emergency savings and 70 percent have less than six months of savings (both partially because of the Great Recession).
+A 2017 survey revealed that almost one-third of seniors have no emergency savings and 70 percent have less than six months of savings.
 Seniors are still recovering from that economic downturn, and one way to help combat that is by entering a “soft” retirement.
 This is when you may no longer have a 40-hour work week, but you don’t completely stop.
-The gig economy fits that easier schedule.
+The gig economy fits that schedule.

 Lack of Government Benefits